senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 :thinking: There are multiple ways of creating a persistent volume claim (PVC).
-The following are examples of how to create a PVC with `spec.storageClassName` and `spec.volumeName`.
+The following are examples of how to create a PVC with `spec.storageClassName` or `spec.volumeName`.
 Only one method of creating PVCs is needed.

 1. **Method #1** - Create persistent volume claims using `spec.storageClassName`.

-    1. Review and modify as needed the following files:
+    1. Review and modify, as needed, the following files:
         1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-storageClassName.yaml
         1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-storageClassName.yaml